loopwerk/loopwerk.io/content/articles/2011-01-29-django-cms-backend-usability.md

+---
+tags: review, python
+---

 # Django-CMS backend usability
-- tags: review, python

----

 Yesterday I wrote [an article](/articles/2011/django-cms-vs-feincms-vs-mezzanine/) comparing Django-CMS, FeinCMS and Mezzanine.
 One of the conclusions was that while Django-CMS is the best CMS on paper, I don't like its backend interface that much.
 I thought it would be a good idea to properly explain what I don't like about it, and try to come up with a better interface.

 ## The problem